theZackD/zacklang/README.md

 - Detects opportunities for control flow optimization
 - Prevents unsafe transformations in the presence of PHI nodes
 - Thoroughly tested with various control flow patterns

+### 4. Critical Edge Detection and Splitting [x]

+- Identifies critical edges in the control flow graph (edges from blocks with multiple successors to blocks with multiple predecessors)
+- Validates which critical edges are safe to split
+- Implements transformation to split critical edges by inserting new blocks
+- Preserves control flow semantics when splitting edges
+- Ensures phi nodes and other instructions are properly handled
+- Provides comprehensive C API support for edge detection, validation and splitting
+- Properly handles error conditions and edge cases
+- Robust test suite covering various control flow patterns and transformations

 ## License